 The rules of the association are available for download in our Documents section.

 Meetings and networking

-AHAS meets 4 times a year in London.
+AHAS delivers several meetings a year in addition to specialist seminars.
 Key speakers and practitioners will address a topical issue or service development.
-Recent meetings have featured a variety of speakers on enhanced housing options and worklessness; practical responses to dealing with overcrowding; and changes to housing benefit and homelessness legislation.
+Recent seminars have featured a variety of speakers on rough sleepers, domestic abuse legislation and the issues affecting the private rented sector.

-In addition delegates will be informed of new development in housing law, hear about new trends and issues in the sector as they happen, and have the opportunity to discuss organizational issues and network with other managers.
+In addition, delegates will be informed of new development in housing law, hear about new trends and issues in the sector as they happen, and can discuss organizational issues and network with other managers.